10 Days in Argentina: 7 Sample Itineraries

 10 Days in Argentina: 7 Options for the Best Argentina Itinerary

-It was far too difficult to write one “best Argentina itinerary,” so I wrote 7.
+It is impossible to write ONE “best Argentina itinerary,” so I wrote 7.

-The Argentina itineraries in the article each highlight a specific region or focus ranging from Patagonia to Wildlife, from Wine to Culture.
+The Argentina itineraries in the article each highlight a specific region or interest like wine travel, Patagonia, or wildlife.

 Pick one and customize it to make it your own.